Mohdaman01/TodoListApp/README.md

 # About Application

-A Todo List web application build with React and React-Bootstrap.
+A Todo List web application build with React, React-Bootstrap and firebase.

 It has Clean UI/UX and lots for features llke adding, removing tasks, completing tasks and Reseting the whole list.